“Give it all back to St. Albans!”

 *

-John Johnson Morrill’s Axe Manufacturing Company was located next to the Main Street Bridge at the former Blacksmith Shop.
-Between 1912 and 1923, the building was replaced with a new building later owned by Hartland Grain & Grocery Store.
-Morrill lived at his large homestead on Elm Street next to the Hartland House.
+John Johnson Morrill (1808-1894) purchased the former Blacksmith Shop & lot seen on the 1860 Village Map from John Page in 1868 where he began operating the J. J. Morrill Axe Manufacturing Company until about 1884.
+Between 1912 and 1923, the building was replaced with a new building later owned, among others, by Hartland Grain & Grocery Store.
+Morrill lived at his large homestead on Elm Street next to the Hartland House and is interred at Ireland Cemetery.

 Former J. J. Morrill Axe Manufacturing Company (dark building to left of bridge) – 1911